 3. Use phosphoric acid to create rust-resistant iron phosphate

-This layer is perfectly safe to touch and lasts many months if not removed by abrasion or the welding heat.
-Phosphoric acid can also remove rust residues.
+This layer is perfectly safe to touch and lasts many months if not removed by abrasion or welding heat.
+Phosphoric acid can also remove residues.

 You can apply 10-20% acid diluted in water with a painting brush or a spray bottle, leave it for a few minutes and wipe it with a clean rag.
 You always add the acid to the water, never the opposite.

-Phosphoric acid is considered a weak acid, but you need to always wear synthetic gloves and a face shield.
+Phosphoric acid is considered weak, but you should always wear synthetic gloves and a face shield.

 Can You Paint a Welding Table?

-Paint is a classical way to prevent rust, but can you paint a welding table?
+Paint is a classical way to prevent rust, but is it a good idea for a welding table?

-You cannot paint a welding table because paint is a fire hazard.
-Paint can catch fire under the welding heat, which also generates harmful gasses.
-Furthermore, paint is an electrical insulator and will prevent closing the circuit to start the arc if you connect the working clamp on it.
+You should not paint a welding table because paint is a fire hazard.
+Paint can catch fire under the welding heat, but also generate harmful gasses.
+Furthermore, paint is an electrical insulator and will prevent closing the circuit to start the arc.

 Most types of paint are flammable, and the high temperatures of welding can start a fire.
 That’s the main reason you will never see a painted commercial welding table.

-Even if you use heat-resistant paint, it cannot handle the high welding heat.
+Even if you use heat-resistant paint, it cannot handle welding heat.
 If it doesn’t start a flame, it will break down and flake.